 The Tax Foundation also pointed out that this decision of moving south also has to do with income taxes.
 In most of these states, Social Security is largely or fully exempt from income taxes, which would be a big pro for retirees.

 Movebuddha studied highest inbound vs. outbound states that looked at a state’s number of people moving into the state versus moving out of it.
 Here is what their study found:

 - New Jersey

 Working from Home and Pandemic Concerns

-It was also seen that many were moving out of “hotspot” areas like big metropolitan cities such as New York or Chicago.
+It has been seen that many are moving out of “hotspot” areas like big metropolitan cities such as New York or Chicago.
 A likely cause of this is the increase of flexibility of working remotely.
 If they don’t have to go into the office, it may be in their interest to move somewhere with a lower cost of living, such as the suburbs.
 This would explain the in-demand real estate market in Hudson Valley as well.

 This has now resulted in an increase of those moving into the suburbs outside of cities.
 The National Association of Realtors, says that Williamson County, a suburb located just outside of Austin, a major city in Texas, saw the highest migration influx of any county in the country with the number of moves exceeding 4,000 more people moving into the county than out.